BetSmartMedia/gesundheit/doc/index.rst

   # SELECT manager_id AS m_id FROM departments AS d;
   select({d: 'departments'}, [{m_id: 'manager_id'}])

-(This example also shows passing a list of fields to select as the second parameter).
+(This example also shows passing a list of fields to :func:`~queries/index::SELECT` as the second parameter).

 .. rubric:: Footnotes

 .. [#] Use :meth:`queries/base::BaseQuery.copy` if you want to generate
   multiple independent refinements from a single query instance.

+.. [#] Queries can be rebound with :meth:`queries/base::BaseQuery.bind`, but
+  this should only be used if you know what you're doing and why.

 Query Building API reference